whole home generator

 • Edited By: Rebecca Bridges

-• Thinking about installing a whole house generator in your home on the Texas Gulf Coast?
+• Thinking about installing a whole house generator for your home on the Texas Gulf Coast?
 Good call.
 The Gulf Coast is prone to hurricanes, flooding and power outages.

 A whole home generator can be a good value if it brings you peace of mind and convenience during power outages and emergencies.
 They can automatically activate when the power goes out, so you barely notice a power outage.
-But they can be expensive, costing $8-12,000 installed.
+But they can be expensive, costing $8,000-12,000 to install.

 Here’s what you need to know about installing a whole house generator in Houston or elsewhere in Texas.